whereyatpolity/amc-workshop.github.io/create-your-personal-page-here/libby.md

 # Libby's page

-I'm so excited for [Allied Media Conference](https://www.alliedmedia.org/amc)!!!
+I'm really excited for [Allied Media Conference](https://www.alliedmedia.org/amc)!!!

+Editing this page to show what a commit diff looks like.